 Check Hosting Compatibility

 As described here, the simple explanation to the problem could be just a lack of allocated memory.
 Check Elementor > System Info tab and increase memory allocated to PHP.
 Furthermore, this error should be apparent the moment Elementor is installed, updated and used for the first time.
-Especially the recent update to Elementor 2.4.1 did seem to require more allocated memory.
+Especially the recent update to Elementor 2.4.1 and above did seem to require more allocated memory.

 Check Visibility Settings